rchSNTY/rchSNTY/README.md

         - It's me @rchSNTY
-  - Im a fast learner with short term memory
+  - Hello There.
-  - Just an Average person who wants to do the things that makes me happy.
+  - Average IT Student.

 <!---
 rchSNTY/rchSNTY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.